Edward Catich: The Origin of the Serif

 Photograph taken c.
 1920 shows graffiti from Pompeii with painted Roman square capitals.
 Most of the graffiti was destroyed during World War II.

 Studying in Rome as a seminarian in the late 1930s, he made a thorough study of the letter forms of the epigraphy on Trajan's Column.

-While the brushed-origin thesis had been proposed in the nineteenth century, Catich, having worked as a union sign painter, made a complete study and proposed a convincing ductus by which the forms were created, using a flat brush and then chisel.
+While the brushed-origin thesis had been proposed in the nineteenth century, Catich, having worked as a union sign painter, made a complete study and proposed and proved it's viability with a clearly illustrated strokeplay ductus by which the ancient forms were created, using a flat brush and then chisel.
 He promulgated his views in two works, Letters Redrawn from the Trajan Inscription in Rome and The Origin of the Serif: Brush Writing and Roman Letters.
+Both books were created as historic references and practical working manuals, which include a large format set of sequential brush diagrams, and a complete set of brushed exemplar 'Trajan' alphabets.

-While the thesis is not universally accepted, electioneering posters excavated in Pompeii show unincised Imperial Roman capital titles (followed by body text in rustic capitals) brush-painted on certain walls.
+The thesis has gained increasing recognition from painted lettering specialists across the modern day calligraphic community.
+It is made most convincing by the existence of hand painted 'sign writing' lettering excavated in Pompeii and in particular the 'graffiti' electioneering posters of the 'Satri wall' which show incised 'filleti' Imperial Roman capital titles (followed by body text in rustic capitals) all of which can only be made by the single, flexion strokes of the flat brush.
+These letters were brush-painted at speed by highly skilled artists in order to avoid the authorities, on certain walls in burnt sienna red oxide paint.
+They show how the gradient stem and bar Trajan structure [which has no straight lines] is only achievable by the flexion of the fine flat brush - the reed pen and modern day pencil by contrast are rigid and therefore unable to create this unique flexion characteristic.
+The Satri wall remains the earliest example, showing an identical 'single stroke' path and structure of the carved lettering of the Trajan column capitals.